saruberoz/interview/README.md

 Coding Interview Problem + Solution + Guide

-#Problem + Solution
+### Problem + Solution

-These are some interview problem that I solved before (I am trying to clean up my comp dir, so moving everything to 1 place)
+These are some interview problem that I solved before.
+(I am trying to clean up my comp dir, so moving everything to 1 place)

-#Guide
+### Guide

 Some of the stuff (reading, website) that I find EXTREMELY useful to prepare for coding interview or just to improve your skill
 (ps.
 I haven't finish all of them)